Your waste services

 The following information details Maitland City Council's waste collection and recycling services, along with some helpful resources and tips so that we can all do our part for the environment and future generations.

 All rate paying residents have access to three bins, which are allocated to separate our waste products, to reduce our environmental impact and to divert as much waste as possible from landfill.
+There are various options available to best meet residents waste needs, such as two recycling bin sizes; a 240L and 360L bin, as well as options to order additional waste, recycling and garden organic bins over and above the allocated domestic package of three bins.

 To find out more about what can go in which bin, when your collection day is, how to order a bin or what to do if your bin was missed, damaged or stolen, go to your kerbside bin.

-Your free tip voucher
+Household tip voucher

 Illegal dumping and littering